Alexandra Park, Manchester: Design

 Two lodges at the Northern entrances were designed by Alfred Darbyshire as homes for the park superintendent and the deputy park keeper.
 Only one, Chorlton Lodge, now survives.
 Hennell's design includes a raised walk, and a half mile lime walk wide enough for horse-drawn carriages, which are the only straight lines.
 All the other paths form circles and two large ovals, one of which encloses the cricket pitch, the other being used for football.
 A lake was constructed from two former marl pits.
 There is a sunken bowling green and there were originally extensive greenhouses.
 Alexandra Park supplied plants for the other parks in the city and plants and flowers for the town hall.
 A large collection of cacti was bequeathed to the city in 1904 by the widow of Charles Darrah.
 The curator of the collection Arthur Cubbold accompanied the bequest and a large cactus house, with five rooms of different temperatures, was built at a cost of £2,500.
 The cactus collection was moved to Wythenshawe Park around 1980.

 Flora and fauna

 A number of Red Eared Terrapins, a species of small turtle, are known to inhabit the lake in the park.
 Their provenance has been attributed to the huge popularity of the Teenage Mutant Ninja Turtles franchise in the 1980s and 90s, during which thousands of UK families bought pets of turtles which may have been discarded once the fad ended.
 In 2013 a post on the Friends of Alexandra Park Facebook group called for the family of Floridian Red-Eared Turtles in the lake to be re-housed as they were eating the fish.

+Environs

+The park gave its name to the nearby Alexandra Park station, until the station's name changed to Wilbraham Road, on amalgamation in 1923, in order to avoid ticketing confusion.
+There was also a nearby Alexandra Park Aerodrome during World War I and for a few years after the war.
+That site is now Hough End Playing Fields.